 2013

-The Institute for Women’s Leadership is established with the goal of developing the leadership potential of female students, and serving as a resource and authoritative voice on women’s leadership for the community at large.
+The College received approval from the Massachusetts Board of Higher Education to retitle its Master of Organizational Leadership degree to Master of Science in Organizational Leadership.
+The Institute for Women’s Leadership was established with the goal of developing the leadership potential of female students and serving as a resource and authoritative voice on women’s leadership for the community at large.

 2014

-The new Emerging Leaders program begins with the introduction of the new LEAD101 class.
+The new Emerging Leaders program began with the introduction of the new LEAD 101 class.
+Nichols began the celebration of its Bicentennial.

 2015